HarshaPabbathi/student_information_system/README.md

 Add relationships: Update models to include foreign key relationships (e.g., ForeignKey for student_id and course_id in Enrollment) for better data integrity.
 Enhance security: Configure proper user authentication and authorization.

+Contributing
+Contributions are welcome!
+Please fork the repository, create a feature branch, and submit a pull request with your changes.
+License
+This project is licensed under the MIT License.